DTAAD: Dual Tcn-Attention Networks for Anomaly Detection in Multivariate Time Series Data: Experiments

 \subsection{Performance Metrics}

 We adopt Precision, Recall, F1-Score and AUC value (area under the ROC curve) as metrics to evaluate the DTAAD and baseline models.

 To validate the model performance with limited data, we also set up to test the above metrics on all model training with only $20\%$ training data (AUC* and F1*).
-We also introduced two other metrics to measure performance: $\mathrm{HitRate@P\%}$ is to rank the anomaly scores and determine how many true dimensions are hit by the top-ranked priority ~\cite{su2019robust}.
-For instance, if at timestamp $t$, if 2 dimensions are labeled anomalous in the ground truth, $\mathrm{HitRate@100\%}$ would consider top 2 dimensions and $\mathrm{HitRate@150\%}$ would consider 3 dimensions. $\mathrm{NDCG@P\%}$ is the Normalized Discounted Cumulative Gain (NDCG)~\cite{su2019robust}. $\mathrm{NDCG@P\%}$ and $\mathrm{HitRate@P\%}$ priorities are considered in the same way.
+We also introduced two other metrics to measure performance: $\mathrm{HitRate@P\%}$ is to rank the anomaly scores and determine how many true dimensions are hit by the top-ranked priority~\cite{su2019robust}.
+For instance, if at timestamp $t$, 2 dimensions are labeled anomalous in the ground truth, $\mathrm{HitRate@100\%}$ would consider top 2 dimensions and $\mathrm{HitRate@150\%}$ would consider 3 dimensions. $\mathrm{NDCG@P\%}$ is the Normalized Discounted Cumulative Gain (NDCG)~\cite{su2019robust}.
+The main principle of NDCG is to compute the anomaly scores, and then apply a discount factor to diminish the weight of lower ranks.
+This implies that higher-ranked projects contribute more to loss, and their normalized value eliminates inter-dataset dimensionality differences.
+Finally, the loss value obtained is divided by the theoretical best-ranked loss value. $\mathrm{NDCG@P\%}$ and $\mathrm{HitRate@P\%}$ priorities are considered in the same way.